Cathytsy/DVD-SQL-Project/README.md

 Now from the result generated we know the store 1 performs better, and if we do a little caculation, the customer in store 1 has a higher consumption than the customer in store 2.

 Store 1 - 33621.42/326 = 103.1332

 Store 2 - 27690.62/273 =101.5408

 From here we can make a little assumption that a higher customer base usually generates a higher sales record.

 ### Query4-Finding our top 10 customers

 Apart from expanstion, we could also think of how to leverage the current customer base in order to increase our sales revenue.
-Why not launching a VIP program for the top 10 client?
+Why not launch a VIP program for the top 10 client?
 To do this, we would be using the LIMIT & ORDER BY Function in SQL.

 ```
 -- Prompt: Who is our top 10 clients?